cirosantilli/x86-assembly-cheat/readme.md

     nasm

-# pros and cons
+#pros and cons

 <www.tldp.org/HOWTO/Assembly-HOWTO/x120.html>

-## pros

-### speed

-it gets harder and harder to make code more efficient using assembler because compilers are smarter and smarter
+##pros

+###speed

 - use instructions that are so cpu specific and useful for your needs that compilers don't implement

 - use instructions in a way that is smarter than any compiler is likely to do

+Note however that it gets harder and harder to make code more efficient using assembler because compilers are smarter and smarter.

-### do the impossible
+###do the impossible

-access low level hardware which is so hardware specific it is not implemented in standard c
+Access low level hardware which is so hardware specific it is not implemented in standard C.

-## cons
+##cons

-### os/processor dependant
+###os/processor dependant

+You write for a single CPU architecture only.

-### hard to read/write
+###hard to read/write

-other things are much more likelly to speed up your code if that's what you want, namely:
+Other things are much more likely to speed up your code if that's what you want, namely:

-#### better algorithms
+- better algorithms

-#### better cache usage
+- better cache usage

 and only then, using assembly may stand a change to speeding thing up.

-# instruction set architectures (ISA)
+#instruction set architectures (ISA)

-list of operations the processor can do. obvioustly ultra processor dependant.
+List of operations the processor can do.
+Obvioustly ultra processor dependant.

 <http://en.wikipedia.org/wiki/Comparison_of_CPU_architectures>

-## common architectures
+##common architectures

-some of the major architectures are:
+Some of the major architectures are:

 - x86 family
 - arm